What Are The Best Cloud Backup Services Of 2017?

 If needed, you can also download your backup via a handy web interface, or pay to have your data FedEx’ed to you on a USB Flash Drive (up to 128GB), or on a USB hard drive (up to 4TB).

-Backblaze pricing starts at a quite reasonable $5.00 per month for a single user plan, and drops down to $4.17 per month if you pay for a year up front, or down to $3.96 per month if you spring for 2 years of backup in advance.
+Backblaze pricing starts at a quite reasonable $5 per month for a single user plan, and drops down to $4.17 per month if you pay for a year up front, or down to $3.96 per month if you spring for 2 years of backup in advance.

 Business users can make use of Backblaze for $50 per computer per year, which includes the ability to get your backup on a hard drive sent to you anywhere in the world.
-Backblaze also offers a B2 Cloud Storage for $5 per month per Terabyte.For more information about Backblaze, visit their website.
+Backblaze also offers B2 Cloud Storage for $5 per month per Terabyte.For more information about Backblaze, visit their website.
 The company offers a 15-day free trial for home users.

 The free solution only backs up your data once a day.
-However, it also offers 30 days of online backup service, just so you can get a taste of what cloud backup is all about.
+However, it also provides 30 days of online backup service, just so you can get a taste of what cloud backup is all about.

 For more information about CrashPlan, visit their website.
-The company offers a 30 day free trial for home users.
+The company offers a 30-day free trial for home users.

-The $5-per-month fee is quite reasonable, and the app doesn’t noticeably slow down my computer or internet connection while it’s backing up data.Also, Backblaze came through for me when I had a hard drive crash last year, so it’s number one on my hit parade of reliable cloud backup providers.
+The $5-per-month fee is quite reasonable, and the app doesn’t noticeably slow down my computer or internet connection while it’s backing up data.Also, Backblaze came through for me when I had a hard drive crash last year, so it’s number 1 on my hit parade of reliable cloud backup providers.